Poe Dameron: The Rise of Skywalker

-Lego Star Wars: Terrifying Tales (2021)
+Lego Star Wars

-In Lego Star Wars: Terrifying Tales (2021), some time later, Poe and BB-8 make an emergency landing to repair their damaged X-wing fighter on Mustafar.
-While waiting for it to be repaired, the duo encounter crime boss Graballa the Hutt, who is renovating the former castle of Darth Vader as a hotel intended for tourism.
-Embarking on a tour with Graballa, BB-8, and Graballa's young mechanic Dean, Poe listens to the castle's caretaker — Vaneé, a former servant of Vader's — as they tell three wildly inaccurate accounts of Star Wars history about the various artefacts present in the castle.
-After finishing telling Poe and the others the stories, Vaneé tricks Dean — revealed to be Force-sensitive — into opening a Sith holocron for him, before donning Sith armour and the helmet of the Knights of Ren founder Ren and using the holocron to give himself artificial Force sensitivity.
-While attempting to kill them and leave the castle, Vaneé is knocked into lava by Poe and Dean — impressed by Dean's abilities, Poe offers to bring him to Rey for her to train him as a Jedi, and leaves in the X-wing with BB-8 and Dean, newly repaired by Dean.
+The Lego Star Wars Holiday Special is an animated television special released in 2020.
+In the special, Poe celebrates Life Day with Finn, Max Rebo and Chewbacca's family, unaware that Rey is traveling through time.
+In the 2021 special Terrifying Tales, Poe and BB-8 make an emergency landing on Mustafar to repair their ship.
+They encounter the crime lord Graballa the Hutt, who is turning the former castle of Darth Vader into a hotel.
+While on a tour of the building, Poe listens to the castle's caretaker, Vaneé—a former servant of Vader—tell three wildly inaccurate stories about the various artifacts in the castle.
+Vaneé then tricks Graballa's young mechanic Dean—revealed to be Force-sensitive—into opening a Sith holocron for him, before donning Sith armor and using the holocron to give himself artificial Force sensitivity.
+While attempting to kill Poe and several other characters, Vaneé is knocked into lava by Poe and Dean.
+Impressed by Dean's abilities, Poe offers to bring him to Rey for Jedi training.